 6-Only send messages during business hours.
 Avoid annoying customers at any hour and consider the time zones where your customer is located.

 Is text message marketing legal?

 Many countries have specific rules about SMS, and you should know them before starting an SMS marketing campaign.

-The main word about email and SMS marketing campaigns is “consent”.
-In U.S FCC rules say that consent for commercial text messaging must be written.
+The main word about email and SMS marketing campaigns is “consent.”
+The U.S FCC rules say that consent for commercial text messaging must be written.

-A proof of consent may be collected from your contacts through email, website forms, text message and many more options.
+Proof of consent may be collected from your contacts through email, website forms, text messages, and many more options.

 Primary regulations of the TCPA(Telephone Consumer Protection Act) from 1991 are:

-Auto Opt-Out Mechanism – Recipients must be able to opt-out by replying directly to the text message.
+Auto Opt-Out Mechanism – Recipients, must opt-out by replying directly to the text message.

 Text Message Content – According to the TCPA, text messages must include (1) the identity of the entity sending the text and (2) opt-out instructions (the CTIA clarifies that messages must include opt-out instructions at least monthly).

 Appropriate Texting Times – Text messages for marketing purposes can only be sent between 8 am and 9 pm (local time of the receiver).
 In short, the TCPA prohibits text messages sent to a mobile phone from an auto-dialer (including text message marketing) unless (1) you previously gave consent to receive the message or (2) the message is sent for emergency purposes.